jmservera/private-webapp/README.md

 - [`scripts/install-packages.sh`](scripts/install-packages.sh): Installs dependencies and configures GitHub Actions runners on the VM.
 By default, it creates two runner instances for parallel CI/CD jobs.
 - [`scripts/create-sql-user.sh`](scripts/create-sql-user.sh): Initializes the SQL database and configures the managed identity access.
 Uses a trick to avoid needing a highly privileged user for adding the managed identity to the database.
 - [`scripts/set-github-vars.sh`](scripts/set-github-vars.sh): Sets GitHub repository variables required for CI/CD workflows after running `azd up`.
 Then it launches the CI/CD pipeline.
+- [`scripts/create-sql-user.sh`](scripts/create-sql-user.sh): Initializes the SQL database and configures the managed identity access.
+Uses a trick to avoid needing a highly privileged user for adding the managed identity to the database.

 These scripts are automatically executed during deployment and VM provisioning.